Sub6/jekyll-website/_posts/2021-05-25-android-custom-recovery.md

 - Find an appropriate custom ROM of your liking to install
 - Prepare _heimdall_ (or _fastboot_)
 - Unlock the device's bootloader if needed
-- Install a custom recovery image
+- Installing a custom recovery image
 - via custom recovery, install custom ROM

 To be able to execute the steps above, you need to physically connect your device to a PC via USB cable.
 I am using Linux for this process, so some minor details might be different in Mac or Windows, but the general steps should be the same.